number571/awesome-anonymity/README.md

 # Awesome-Anonymity
-> A curated list of anonymity networks
+> A curated list of anonymity networks & research papers

 Each anonymous network can be attributed to a specific problem (or to a hybrid of certain problems).
 Currently, there are five anonymization problems: Onion, Proxy, DC, QB, EI.
 If the network does not belong to one of these problems, it means that either the network is not anonymous, or a new anonymization problem has been opened.
 In the latter case, it is necessary to prove that the new anonymization problem actually implements an algorithm for obfuscating/hiding routing.